|

 definitely not just pissed off because I’m a loser.”

-Of course, it’s not
+it’s not

 only religious Conservatives who see

 horror movies.
-The

-majority of people are ugly, which
+majority of people

 means that the

-majority of people on both sides of
+majority of people on both

-the political fence are ugly—and this means that both the
+the political fence are ugly — and this means that both the

 left and the right